Krupal09/Machine-Learning-Meets-Animal-Communication/grid.md

 ## Initial Steps
 1. Navigate to the Valid-Until-July-31 folder
-2. Run “touch 00-APPLY-FOR-STORAGE/arbitraryfile”
+2. Run `touch 00-APPLY-FOR-STORAGE/arbitraryfile`
 3. A folder with your username will be created in the Valid-Until-July-31 folder.
 You will also receive an email notification for this.
 This folder is storage for the project.
 4. Navigate to your folder
-5. Inside your folder run, “wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh”
+5. Inside your folder run, `wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`
-6. Run “chmod +x Miniconda3-latest-Linux-x86_64.sh”
+6. Run `chmod +x Miniconda3-latest-Linux-x86_64.sh`
-7. Run “./Miniconda3-latest-Linux-x86_64.sh”
+7. Run `./Miniconda3-latest-Linux-x86_64.sh`
 8. Make sure the path is set to your folder in the SP directory and not outside it
 9. Log out, and log in again
-10. Run “which conda”.
+10. Run `which conda`.
 You will be shown a version number.
 This means you have anaconda.
 You are mostly set up.

 Beyond this point you can install any library using `conda install _arbitrarylibrary_` Refer to the docs of conda to learn more about its use.